JavierNIS/Scripts/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-At the moment, due to the simplicity of the directory, you don't need to do a lot, there are no prerequesites.
+At the moment, due to the simplicity of the directory, you don't need to do a lot, there are no prerequesites as everything used is built-in.
 <!--
 ### Prerequisites